 - Have you advocated for a population/public health concern through your local or state representative?

 For more insight into moral development theory and understanding of the ANA nursing code of ethics, explore the references provided.
-If you would like to learn more about Widener University’s RN-BSN online program and how “NURS 440: Leadership and Management for the RN” applies the nursing code of ethics in its curriculum call 844-386-7321 to speak with a Program Manager.
+If you would like to learn more about Widener University’s RN-BSN online program and how “NURS 440: Leadership and Management for the RN” applies the nursing code of ethics in its curriculum call 844-386-7321 to speak with a Program Manager or request information.

 Written by: Lorraine C. Igo, Assistant Professor of Nursing